Winter Storm Survival Guide for Virginia

 West Virginia: @NWSCharlestonWV

-National Weather Service for Virginia On Facebook
+National Weather Service for Virginia and surrounding areas - Facebook

 Central Virginia: @WakefieldVA